 - there is an immediate need to protect Federal funds or equipment;

-- there is an immediate need to protect the interests of the individual who made the original allegation of misconduct and his or her colleagues;
+- there is an immediate need to protect the interests of the individual who made the original allegation of misconduct and their colleagues;

 - it is probable that the alleged incident will be reported publicly; or